 The Digital Cinema Packaging System is built on a hierarchal structure.
 The most basic element of the packaging system begins with track files.
 These are the smallest elements of a package that can be managed or replaced as a distinct asset.
 A track file can contain essence and/or metadata.
 Its duration is set to be convenient to the processes and systems that utilize it.
 These can be image tracks, audio tracks, subtitle tracks or any other essence and/or metadata tracks.
 A Composition Playlist specifies the sequence of track files that create sequence conceptual reels into a composition.
-This is illustrated in Figure 5.
+This is illustrated in Figure 5: Example Composition Playlist.A Composition Playlist is created in the Digital Cinema mastering process to assemble a complete